lisds/logistic_regression_exercise/README.md

 `data_analysis.py` script (e.g. to fit the models and show the plots).

-You should then submit your work by sending a pull request to merge the changes on your branch back to the repository you forked from: https://github.com/lisds/logistic_regression_exercise
+You should then submit your work by sending a pull request to merge the changes on your branch back to the repository you forked from, e.g.: https://github.com/lisds/logistic_regression_exercise